 To this end, and because I am the author of The Green IT Guide (Apress, 2022), I felt it was important to set out my own stance, and my own targets for reducing my personal impact on the planet, and on the climate.
 See the links at the bottom of this page for where to purchase the book.

 - Throughout my life I have never wanted to own a car or drive, and I have two electric bikes (both Cube Acid hardtail) which I use on my own or with a friend.
 I live in rural France however and am some distance from local supermarkets and amenities so do need transport.
-For this in early 2021 I purchased a Citroen Ami two-seater 100% electric vehicle.
+For this in early 2021 I purchased an Aixam eCoupe Premium two-seater 100% electric vehicle.
 While I do not yet know the carbon footprint of this vehicle, as it is a quadricycle and not a car, it uses fewer and lighter materials than a regular small car.

-- Where transport is needed for shopping for larger or bulky items that I cannot transport in the Ami, I use supermarket home delivery, or car-pool with friends when they are going shopping.
+- Where transport is needed for shopping for larger or bulky items that I cannot transport in the Aixam, I use home delivery, or car-pool with friends when they are going shopping.

 - I always use public-transport, especially trains, for travel nationally and when in other countries around the world, this will continue.

 - I do fly, sometimes several times a year and this can include transatlantic travel.
 I pledge to dramatically reduce my air travel, and to stop using air travel completely by 2030.